Pfulcher26/QM_CSS_Lesson/README.md

 ---

-## Introduction: HTML, JavaScript, and CSS - The Body Analogy
+## Introduction: HTML, JavaScript, and CSS

 When building a website, HTML, JavaScript, and CSS work together like the body’s structure.
 Here's a simple way to think about their roles: